 We obtain from various vendors the materials and equipment required for the packaging and test services performed by our factories.
 We source most of our materials, including critical materials such as leadframes, laminate substrates and gold wire, from a limited group of suppliers.
-Furthermore, we purchase the majority of our materials on a purchase order basis from suppliers with whom we have no long-term contracts.
+Furthermore, we purchase all of our materials on a purchase order basis and have no long-term contracts with any of our suppliers.
 Our business may be harmed if we cannot obtain materials and other supplies from our vendors: (1) in a timely manner, (2) in sufficient quantities, (3) in acceptable quality or (4) at competitive prices.

 Beginning in the second quarter of 2003, we began to experience increases in substrate material costs as a result of supply shortages.
-Substrate material costs have since stabilized at the higher price levels.
+Substrate material costs have stabilized at the higher price levels set during the second quarter of 2003.
 We have significantly enhanced our supply base and do not foresee substrate material availability as an ongoing issue.
 However, supply shortages may again occur in the future and in such an event, gross margins could be negatively impacted.